sdesrosiers1989/CHAMNHA-heat_related_child_mortality/README.md

 - master: use this one for all analysis
 - popmor_dif_biascorr: <br />
   - Created when checking the impact of different bias-correction methods for future population and mortality on the HRCM and decomposition results.
 Impact of different methods minimal, so stayed used original, simpler method.
+- mor_rate:
+  - Created when checking if future mortality should be based on mortality rate rather than total.
+Total worked better.

 ## References